New to pig farming or want to keep a new breed?

 The trusty Tamworth is an extremely hardy and capable pig, and is favoured by those who like to farm free-range.
 Once at risk of extinction, the breed has been revived by the work of dedicated breeders.
 It has a richly coloured coat and is described as more ‘inquisitive’ than other breeds.
 As a non-selective forager, the Tamworth is ideal for ground clearance duties.
 Discover more about the Tamworth Breed.

 With lop ears and a long body, the Large Black is Britain’s only all black pig.
 Placid and mothering in nature, it is known for its excellent milking ability and is able to rear big litters due to its size.
 The pig produces a quality pork product and is particularly noted for flavour when cured as bacon.
-In recent years, the meat trade has become prejudice against ‘coloured’ pigs, therefore the Large Black is suited for those wanting to show or breed for personal pork production.
+In recent years, the meat trade has become prejudiced against ‘coloured’ pigs, therefore the Large Black is suited for those wanting to show or breed for personal pork production.
 Discover more about the Large Black Breed.

 A variety stemmed from crossing the popular Large White and the now extinct Small White, the Middle White is classified as endangered and only a select few breeders are continuing its genetics.
 The breed is relatively docile and easy-to-manage, but can require more shelter than other breeds.
 The Middle White finishes at 50-55kg and, while it is credited for its small joints and great meat flavour, it is generally kept for show purposes.
 Discover more about the Middle White Breed.